marianJeez/BlueStacks-Windows11-HyperV-Fix/README.md

 • 26H1 (Stable, Dev)

 The script disables some security settings, which can lead to unexpected errors, system crashes, and BSoD.
 The script has not been tested on different systems, and I am not responsible for any affects that may occur on your system.
 Use at your own risk, i warned you.
+# Guideline
+1. Unzip all files on new folder
+2. Start .bat file and wait end
+3. Reboot ur system and click F3 to accept disabling security options